Pro Gaming Guide

 2 Disable Xbox Game Bar & Background Captures

-Windows has a built-in feature that constantly records your screen in the background just in case you want to save a "cool clip."
-This feature silently eats up your CPU and disk usage, causing massive stuttering in competitive games.
+Windows has a built-in feature that constantly records your screen in the background just in case you want to save a quick clip.
+This feature silently utilizes your CPU and disk, which can cause stuttering in competitive games.

 • Press Windows Key + I to open Settings.